4 Ways to Toast Almonds, Cashews, Pecans, Nuts, Seeds, and Coconut

-It's also the little things that cookbook authors sometimes assume that everyone already has a sure grasp of, and much to the frustration of novice cooks everywhere, the little things that they tend to omit explanations for.
+It's also the little things that cookbook authors sometimes assume that everyone already has a sure grasp of, and much to the frustration of novice cooks everywhere, it's the little things that they tend not to explain.

 But toasty nuts are where it's at.
 Seriously.

 The difference between a complex, golden roasted almond and a sorry-looking blanched specimen is no small thing, and it's that three-minute toasting step that can make your next nut recipe so much better.

 So here are four very easy ways to toast nuts.

 - In a heavy-bottomed skillet, spread your nuts out in an even layer and heat over medium, shaking often.
 Be sure not to overcrowd your nuts.